 “I’d love to bike there, but I’m scared to leave my bike outside.”

-This is a genuine fear for commuters everywhere, and it needs to stop.
-You should still be concerned about how, where, and how long you lock your bike, but with a few simple tools these concerns can be mitigated.
+This is a genuine fear for commuters everywhere, and it needs to end.
+There’s always reason for concern about how, where, and how long you lock your bike, but with a few simple tools these concerns can be mitigated.
 You may even find yourself declining the invitation to awkwardly bring the bike up a set of stairs into a small apartment and instead just leave it secured at street level.
-You can secure your bike for any kind of excursion.
+You can secure your bike for any kind of outing.

 Here is a list of tools that can not only thwart the thieves, but can make your locking experience much quicker and easier.
 I have a link to a more detailed post on each item mentioned!